-Although it may be harder to find a lender willing to offer you a competitive product, there are still ways to get credit after bankruptcy.
+Although finding a lender willing to offer you a competitive product may be harder, there are still ways to get credit after bankruptcy.
 Some types of credit you could receive include:

 - Car financing.
-Chern says that it’s possible for a Chapter 7 debtor to finance a car the day after filing.
+Chern says that a Chapter 7 debtor can finance a car the day after filing.
 Additionally, “a Chapter 13 debtor may be able to finance a car while the repayment plan is still in effect, although the trustee’s permission is required after showing that the car is necessary to complete the debt repayment.”

 - Conventional mortgage.
-Most experts say that it will take 18 to 24 months before a consumer with re-established good credit can secure a mortgage loan after personal bankruptcy discharge.
-Credit-impaired borrowers should prepare to pay interest rates that are 2 points to 3 points over conventional rates.
+Most experts say it will take 18 to 24 months before a consumer with reestablished good credit can secure a mortgage loan after discharge from personal bankruptcy.
+Borrowers who are still rehabilitating their credit should prepare to pay interest rates that are two to three points over conventional rates.

 - FHA-insured mortgage.
 Chapter 13 filers can get an FHA-insured mortgage if they’ve made timely payments for one year and the debtor has received the court’s permission.
 Debtors with a Chapter 7 bankruptcy discharge must wait at least two years after discharge and establish a history of good credit.

 Filing bankruptcy can be the reset your finances need when you’re feeling overwhelmed or unable to keep up with debt payments.
 When you resort to bankruptcy, however, your credit score will be impacted.